worldcoin/open-iris/docs/source/index.rst

 Welcome to Worldcoin's Iris Recognition Inference System (IRIS) project, an advanced iris recognition pipeline designed for robust and secure biometric verification.
 This project leverages state-of-the-art computer vision and machine learning techniques to provide accurate and efficient iris recognition system.

 Iris recognition is a powerful biometric technology that identifies individuals based on the unique patterns within the iris of the eye.
-IRIS package aims to make iris recognition accessible and easy to integrate into various applications.
+IRIS package aims to make iris recognition accessible and enable further advancement in the field.

 Project features highlights are: